MichaelCurrin/auto-commit-msg/README.md

 This is a [VS Code extension](https://code.visualstudio.com/).

-Thee guide here shows you how to download a _pre-built_ extension from GitHub Releases and then install it in VS Code (you can't find it on the extension marketplace yet).
+The guide here shows you how to download a _pre-built_ extension from GitHub Releases and then install it in VS Code (you can't find it on the extension marketplace yet).

 <div align="center">